gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 {{< screenshot "HOWTOs/UI-MonitoringSubmenu-00.png" >}}Stroom UI Monitoring sub-menu{{< /screenshot >}}

-then move down and select the `Jobs` sub-item to be presented with the `Jobs` configuration tab as seen below.
+Then move down and select the `Jobs` sub-item to be presented with the `Jobs` configuration tab as seen below.

 {{< screenshot "HOWTOs/UI-JobsTab-00.png" >}}Stroom UI Jobs Management - management tab{{< /screenshot >}}

-At this, we can select the `Proxy Aggregation` _Job_ whose check-box is selected and the tab will show the individual Stroom Processor nodes in the deployment.
+At this point, we can select the `Proxy Aggregation` _Job_ whose check-box is selected and the tab will show the individual Stroom Processor nodes in the deployment.

 {{< screenshot "HOWTOs/UI-ProxyAggregation-00.png" >}}Stroom UI Jobs Management - Proxy Aggregation Job{{< /screenshot >}}

-At this, uncheck the `Enabled` check-boxes for both nodes and also the main Proxy Aggregation check-box to see.
+At this point, uncheck the `Enabled` check-boxes for both nodes and also the main Proxy Aggregation check-box to see.

 {{< screenshot "HOWTOs/UI-ProxyAggregation-01.png" >}}Stroom UI Jobs Management - Proxy Aggregation Job Off{{< /screenshot >}}